huyang117/JavaScript-learning-notes/6-Objects.md

 const filterButton = document.getElementById('search-btn');
 filterButton.addEventListener('click', filterMovie); // 'this' refers to the global window object
 ```
 In arrow functions, `this` is not overwritten.
-In the code above, `this` refers to the same thing as it would refer to outside of the function.<br />
+In the code above, `this` refers to the same thing as it would refer to outside of the function.

 Example of `this` in a method defined using arrow-function and called on an object.
 ```